 Tim Horton Onondaga Farms Environmental Programming

 Campers at the Farm participate in a wide variety of environmental programming focused around agriculture, sustainability and conservation.
-Campers have the opportunity to explore the “Living Lab” with a large variety of animal and plant life, experience a pond study on one of the many wetlands that share the camp property, spend time in the Barn interacting with the variety of farm animals or help to grow fruits and vegetables in the greenhouse and organic garden.
+Campers have the opportunity to explore the “Living Lab” with a large variety of animal and plant life, and take part in a pond study on one of the many wetlands that share the camp property.
+Campers also spend time in the Barn interacting with the variety of farm animals or help to grow fruits and vegetables in the greenhouse and organic garden.

 All departments at the Farm are committed to responsible energy use.
 This is a part of everyday life at the camp so participating youth can set environmental goals for themselves and take back ideas to implement at home.